-Tania started her career as a sales manager from Brooklyn, NY.
-Feeling unfilled and missing the “spark” she once had, she left her job and moved to Gyumri in October 2019.
-After discovering the hurdles that Armenian women face everyday, she became passionate about women’s rights and education, and joined Shogher at Nor Luyce in November.
-Together, Shogher and Tania streamlined Nor Luyce’s operations and finances, and laid the groundwork for their strategic plan and expansion.
-Tania returned home to New York in March 2020 and now currently works as Operations and Development Manager for Children of Armenia Fund.
+Tania started her career as a sales manager in Brooklyn, NY.
+Feeling unfulfilled and missing the “spark” she once had, she left her job and moved to Gyumri in October 2019.
+After discovering the hurdles that Armenian women face every day, she became passionate about women’s rights and education and joined Shogher at Nor Luyce that November.
+Together, Shogher and Tania streamlined Nor Luyce’s operations and finances and laid the groundwork for their strategic plan and expansion.
+Tania returned home to New York in March 2020 and now works as the Operations and Development Manager for Children of Armenia Fund.

 Advisory Board Member

 Whitney Szmodis is a community-based global educator and researcher working in community health epidemiology at St Luke’s University Health Network in Bethlehem, Pennsylvania, USA.
 Previously, she was director of the Lehigh University-United Nations Youth Representative Program and Director of Global Citizenship at Lehigh University.
 Her research interests focus on social cognition in both local and global contexts, as well as education and health promotion as a catalyst for individual and community thriving and resilience.
 Whitney serves on the advisory board for Nor Luyce Mentoring Center for Youth in Gyumri, Armenia.